How does this company make money?

 What does this company depend on?

-The mechanism depends on live cattle, pork, and poultry sourced from regional feedlots and farms; slaughter inspection approvals from USDA, Brazilian MAPA, and equivalent international bodies; ammonia-based refrigeration systems for cold storage; diesel fuel for livestock transportation fleets; and water access for processing facility operations.
+The company cannot run without live cattle, pigs, and poultry sourced continuously from regional feedlots and farms.
+It also depends on active slaughter inspection approvals from USDA, Brazilian MAPA, and equivalent international agencies at each individual plant.
+Three further inputs keep the physical operation going: ammonia-based refrigeration systems for cold storage, diesel fuel for the livestock transportation fleets, and water access at every processing facility.

 Who depends on this company?

-McDonald's, Walmart, and major grocery chains would lose primary beef and chicken supply volumes if the system were disrupted.
-Brazilian and Australian export markets would lose significant tonnage that Asian protein import channels depend on.
-Leather manufacturers would face raw hide shortages that would disrupt automotive and furniture production.
+McDonald's, Walmart, and major grocery chains rely on this company for primary beef and chicken supply volumes — a sudden stop would leave those buyers scrambling for alternatives that do not exist at the same scale.
+Brazilian and Australian export markets would lose significant tonnage that currently flows to Asian protein buyers.
+Leather manufacturers supplying the automotive and furniture industries would face raw hide shortages, disrupting production lines that have no quick substitute source.

 How does this company scale?